smbet/BindingOfIsaacKnockOff/README.md

 # BindingOfIsaacKnockOff
-Totally not a Bind of Isaac Knockoff
+Totally not a Binding of Isaac Knockoff